alitsaberi/slumber/configs/instructions/light_cueing_task.md

 1. **Failed to deliver** the light cue.

     - There might be an issue connecting to the headband.
-Consult the **help menu** to reconnect and reset the EEG headband.
+Consult the help menu for more information.

 2. The **confirmation message does not appear**.